 The value of hiring newcomers

 Hiring new Canadians provides an opportunity for employers to reflect the diverse people of Canada within their own work environments.
 Organizational strategies that can help support newcomers are provided in Discrimination prevention and inclusivity.
 What follows are strategies and suggestions for leaders to support employees who are newcomers to this country.

-- Newcomers often had strong work ethics which positively influenced the work of existing employees.
+- Newcomers often had strong work ethics, which positively influenced the work of existing employees.

-- Newcomers expanded their organizations’ markets, increased diversity, filled critical skills gaps, and brought new and innovative ways of doing things.
+- Newcomers expanded their organizations’ markets, increased diversity, filled critical skills gaps and brought new and innovative ways of doing things.

 Strategies for supporting newcomers